helicalinsight/helicalinsight/server/README.md

 # Helical Insight — Backend (Server)

-The Helical Insight backend is a Java enterprise application packaged as a WAR (`hi-ce`) and deployed on Apache Tomcat.
+The Helical Insight backend is a Java enterprise application packaged as a WAR (`hi-ee`) and deployed on Apache Tomcat.
 It provides REST/Servlet APIs, metadata services, report generation, scheduling, export, and administration for the React frontend.

 ## Table of contents